w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/07-computing.md

 *On-Demand Instance*

-- Pay for compute capacity by the hour (minimum of 60 seconds)
+- Pay for computing capacity by the hour (minimum of 60 seconds)
 - No long-term commitments

 *Spot Instance*

 - Unused EC2 instance that is available for less than the on-demand price
-- Hourly price is called *spot price*
+- The hourly price is called *spot price*
   - Adjusted based on long-term supply and demand for spot instances
-- Run the instance when capacity is available and price is below threshold
+- Run the instance when capacity is available and the price is below the threshold
   - When data-center resources are low, spot instances are dropped
   - Mainly suitable for batch workloads